| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 The boy wins.
 I am on the floor, wounded deeply.
 They finally let

+go just enough.
 The door to my mind, stretched, broken open, always used.
 It is

+empty for the first time since I came here.
+I slam it shut.
 They notice.
 They try to break back in.
 But I am off the floor.

 I stumble.
 I have not moved this body in so long, but it comes back